Elizabeth-Ololade/Capstone-Project/HR Data.md

 Employee attrition is a significant concern for organizations aiming to maintain a stable and engaged workforce.
 This report examines the attrition rate within an organization, focusing on various factors, including business travel, departmental dynamics, educational background, gender, and job satisfaction.
-By analyzing these aspects, we aim to identify trends and provide actionable insights to enhance employee retention strategies.
+By analyzing these aspects, I aim at identifying trends and provide actionable insights to enhance employee retention strategies.

 ## Overall Attrition Statistics
 -  Total Attrition Count: 237